Section 3 Paralogs Regulation Along 29 Human Tissue

 pairs along the 29 human tissues, considering only paralogs identified

 in at least 5 tissues.
-The function Correlate
+The function Correlate calculates correlation

-for paralog pairs, (taken from the Paralogs
+for paralog pairs, (taken from the Paralogs object) and the nmin

 parameter, defines the minimum number of pairwise complete observation